lggoch/Proj_2/README.md

 $python3 run.py

-The "run.py" programm will embedd the "test_data.csv" and use the "Optimal_mlpc" trained model to output a prediction.
+The "run.py" programm will embedd the "test_data.csv" and use the "Optimal_mlpc.pkl" trained and presaved model to output a prediction.

 ## Other Runable Programs